shhyou/bain-cs111-web-fork/pages/_resources/exercise-grading.md

 > I don't understand what went wrong.
 I see the test failed, but don't know why.

 Come to Office Hours!
 We can help you figure out what went down.

-> I got a 0 (or other really low grade) because I did something that a human would understand but the autograder didn't.

-This sort of thing is covered by our Resubmission Petition Policy. **Keep in mind the turn around time for this is very tight as it is only meant for cases where you have successfully completed the assignment ALREADY.** If you got an artificially low grade because of, for instance, you uploaded the wrong file, submitted a file with an extra character in it that causes a syntax error, etc, the Resubmission Petition might be able to help you but keep in mind it is really more like a disaster-avoidance-policy more than anything else.